alu-al1/yna_task/README.md

 This is my implementation of a given task by the company I will refer to as **YNA**.

-**NB:** I tend to write less unless I'm hyperfocused or feel the need to prove something.

 ### Prerequisites

 - `Node.js` (see `.nvmrc` for the required version)